 First, you’ll have to train your dog to interact with the touch screen by training the “touch” cue, in which your dog learns to touch their nose or paw to a specific object.
 Start by teaching them the nose bump, simply by offering your open palm and when they bump it with their nose, encourage the behavior with a “yes!” and a small, healthy treat.
 Repeat this several times, then transition from having them bump your hand to bumping a piece of paper, and attach a word to the behavior by saying “touch” as they perform it.

 As they get the hang of this, move the paper to different locations like the ground or the couch, so they understand they’re meant to target the paper, not your hand (remember, if your dog’s movement is severely restricted during recovery, only place the paper within easy reach).
 Next, transfer the paper to your touch screen device and ask your dog to “touch.”
-And finally, cut the paper in smaller and smaller portions, until your dog is simply touching the screen when asked.
+And finally, cut the paper into smaller and smaller portions, until your dog is simply touching the screen when asked.

 Step 3: Play!

 Your dog now has the basic skills to play any app you select for them.
-Keep in mind that if you choose a chase game, they actually likely won’t need to learn the nose bump – you can simply present the device with the game playing and let instinct take over.
+Keep in mind that if you choose a chase game, they likely won’t need to learn the nose bump – you can simply present the device with the game playing and let instinct take over.

 Play around with different app games and determine which your dog likes best.
 For example, some dogs may become frustrated by “chase” games, since they can never actually physically catch the critter.
 It can be helpful to let them play for a bit, then present them with a physical toy critter so they connect with something real.
 Pay close attention to your dog’s reaction, and if the app you’re using seems more frustrating than fun, simply try a different type!

-Unfortunately we can’t explain to our pets that the recovery process is only temporary, but we can show them with our attention and affection that we’re here to help them get through it, heal as fast as possible, and fight off boredom and depression.
+Unfortunately, we can’t explain to our pets that the recovery process is only temporary, but we can show them with our attention and affection that we’re here to help them get through it, heal as fast as possible, and fight off boredom and depression.
 Wishing your dog a safe, speedy, and (dare we say) fun recovery!